 Refers to an unconditional agreement to an offer.
 An offer can be withdrawn by the offering party before any acceptance, but a contract is formed upon an acceptance and will be binding on both parties.

-Means any of the following:
+In Malaysia, Accredited Investor means any of the following:

 - Central Bank of Malaysia established under the Central Bank of Malaysia Act 2009.

 - A holder of a Capital Markets Services Licence.